lgavra/scrape/README.md

 scrape
 ========

 Use Node.js to scrape webpages.
+(Once scraped, all commands are meant to be used for objects in a set of an array, not integers/strings but key: value pairs)

 ## Commands